 Treatment

 Stormwater treatment in swales varies by design, relying on several functions.
 Organic and mineral sediments suspended in stormwater flows are deposited onto the swale bottom, depending on their size and mass as well as water retention time in a process termed sedimentation.
 Though swales generally do not detain or retain water for extended periods, this function can be enhanced through the use of check dams or weirs that hold back flows for a design period.
-The second function in pollutant removal is sorption of particulate matter via the swales soils and vegetation as it passes through the system.
+A second function in pollutant removal is sorption of particulate matter via the swales soils and vegetation as it passes through the system.
 Wet swales also provide opportunity for plant uptake of pollutants.

 Wet swales are not considered a volume reduction practice, though some volume reduction can occur through evapotranspiration.